crdoconnor/strictyaml/docs/why-not/toml.md

 * https://github.com/leereilly/csi/blob/567e5b55f766847c9dcc7de482c0fd241fa7377a/lib/data/master.toml
 * https://github.com/CzarSimon/simonlindgren.info/blob/a391a6345b16f2d8093f6d4c5f422399b4b901eb/simon-cv/config.toml

-This parallels the way indentation is added in languages with syntactic markers - e.g.
+This parallels the way indentation is added in *lots* of programming languages with syntactic markers
-JSON, Javascript or Java to make it easier for humans to understand.
+- e.g.  JSON, Javascript or Java are all commonly rendered with non-meaningful indentation to make it easier for humans to understand.

+Not python though.

-Python is a notable exception to this trend - syntactic markers are not necessary and neither is auto-indentation for readability because the indentation *is* the marker.
+Python, which is slowly becoming [the world's most popular programming language](https://www.economist.com/graphic-detail/2018/07/26/python-is-becoming-the-worlds-most-popular-coding-language) has long been a stand out exception in how it was designed - syntactic markers are *not* necessary to infer program structure because indentation *is* the marker that determines program structure.

-The argument over the merits of meaningful indentation has been going on for longer than StrictYAML's existence, but the various points are argued pretty well in this [stack exchange question about python](https://softwareengineering.stackexchange.com/questions/313034/why-should-a-language-prefer-indentation-over-explicit-markers-for-blocks).
+This argument over the merits of meaningful indentation in python has been going on for decades, but the various points are argued pretty well in this [stack exchange question asking why python did it](https://softwareengineering.stackexchange.com/questions/313034/why-should-a-language-prefer-indentation-over-explicit-markers-for-blocks).
 In summary:

 1. Python inherited the significant indentation from the (now obsolete) predecessor language ABC.
 ABC is one of the very few programming languages which have used usability testing to direct the design.
 So while discussions about syntax usually comes down to subjective opinions and personal preferences, the choice of significant indentation actually have a sounder foundation.